|Nutrition Facts (per serving)|

-This recipe is a simple stir-fry with a garlic, chili flake, soy sauce, red wine vinegar, and sesame oil sauce.
+This recipe is a simple stir-fry that creates a flavor base with garlic, chili flake, soy sauce, red wine vinegar, and sesame oil sauce.
 A little sugar helps combat the bitterness.
-There are also plenty of variations on bitter melon stir-fries, like adding dried shrimp or pork.
+There are also plenty of variations on bitter melon stir-fries that involve adding proteins such as dried shrimp or pork.
 Serve as a side dish for pork, chicken, or seafood alongside rice or noodles.

 1 pound bitter melon

 2 tablespoons neutral oil, such as peanut or canola

 1 tablespoon red wine vinegar, or balsamic vinegar

 Toasted sesame oil, optional

 Gather the ingredients.

 To prepare the bitter melon, cut in half lengthwise.